-You may be able to claim a credit of up to \$1,500 for qualified expenses (defined earlier) paid for each student who qualifies for the Hope credit.
-You can claim the Hope credit for a student if all five of the following apply.
+You may be able to take a credit of up to \$1,500 for qualified expenses (defined earlier) paid for each student who qualifies for the Hope credit.
+You can take the Hope credit for a student if all of the following apply.

-- 1. As of the beginning of 2002, the student had not completed the first 2 years of postsecondary education (generally, the freshman and sophomore years of college), as determined by the eligible educational institution.
-For this purpose, do not include academic credit awarded solely because of the student's performance on proficiency examinations. - 2.
-The student was enrolled in 2002 in a program that leads to a degree, certificate, or other recognized educational credential. - 3.
-The student was taking at least one-half the normal full-time workload for his or her course of study for at least one academic period beginning in 2002.

-4. The Hope credit was not claimed for that student's expenses in more than one prior tax year.

-5. The student has not been convicted of a felony for possessing or distributing a controlled substance.
+- As of the beginning of 2003, the student had not completed the first 2 years of postsecondary education (generally, the freshman and sophomore years of college), as determined by the eligible educational institution.
+For this purpose, do not include academic credit awarded solely because of the student's performance on proficiency examinations. - The student was enrolled in 2003 in a program that leads to a degree, certificate, or other recognized educational credential. - The student was taking at least one-half the normal full-time workload for his or her course of study for at least one academic period beginning in 2003. - The Hope credit was not claimed for that student's expenses in more than one prior tax year. - The student has not been convicted of a felony for possessing or distributing a controlled substance.

-If a student does not meet all five of the qualifications, you may be able to take the lifetime learning credit for part or all of that student's qualified expenses instead.
+If a student does not meet all of the above conditions, you may be able to take the lifetime learning credit for part or all of that student's qualified expenses instead.